 In the book This is Marketing, Seth Godin expanded on this idea and asserts that nobody needs your product, what they really want is to feel a certain way when they buy that product.

-Those ‘dreams and desires’ like adventure, belonging, luxury, peace of mind, or reassurance can be captured in a relatively short list.
+Those ‘dreams and fears’ like adventure, belonging, luxury, peace of mind, can be captured in a relatively short list.
 As marketers he is suggesting that we begin with addressing those needs, fears and desires rather than the more traditional focus on things like inventory, product range, pricing strategies, etc.

-This concept rings true for me, and it’s one that I’ve gravitated to off-and-on in my own business over the years, but not always as a consistent focal point.
-Could this kind of marketing focus be the hard work that Seth also speaks of, (or smart work, as I like to call it) and more traditional forms of PPC marketing be long work, and ultimately less productive?
+The concept rings true for me, and it’s one that I’ve gravitated to off-and-on in my own business over the years, but not always as a focal point.
+Could this kind of marketing focus be the hard work that Seth also speaks of, and more traditional forms of marketing be long work?

 I think it might be.